ludocode/pottery/README.md

 [![Unit Tests](https://github.com/ludocode/pottery/workflows/Unit%20Tests/badge.svg)](https://github.com/ludocode/pottery/actions?query=workflow%3A%22Unit+Tests%22)

 ## Introduction

 Pottery is a collection of templates for instantiating strongly typed containers and container algorithms in C.

 It's called "Pottery" because it doesn't exactly give you containers you can use out-of-the-box.
-It gives you the tools, the materials, the instructions to build them but you still have to assemble them yourself.
-This can mean simply configuring and instantiating a template, but often you'll want to wrap one or more templates with your own interface to build a practical data structure.
+It gives you the tools, the materials, the instructions to build them but there is still some assembly required.
+You have to instantiate these templates manually, and often you'll want to wrap one or more templates with your own interface to build a practical data structure.

 Pottery is modern C code written in the ultra-portable intersection of C11, gnu89 and C++11 with no mandatory dependencies (not even libc.)
-Pottery supports many compilers including GCC, Clang, MSVC, TinyCC and various others.
+Pottery supports many compilers including GCC, Clang, MSVC, TinyCC and more.
 It supports (or intends to support) any modern C platform from microcontrollers to OS kernels to WebAssembly.

 Pottery does not use void pointer casts, function pointers, code block macros, compiler-dependent hacks, or any other inefficiencies or messyness of typical C containers.
 Pottery's templates are clean, composable, fast, strongly typed, and highly configurable.

-Pottery is not just an experiment to push the boundaries of meta-programming in C. It's a real library for writing real programs, and it's used throughout [HomeFort](https://homefort.app/).
-I expect that most people who dig into this will decide it is some kind of deranged insanity.
-For those that don't, I hope you find it not just a curiosity but actually useful.

-#### Alpha Quality

-This is early stage alpha-quality software under development.
-It is incomplete, poorly documented and full of bugs, it has had very little testing and benchmarking, and APIs are likely to change.
-There are currently not a lot of algorithms and data structures here but the templating system is pretty solid so I hope to implement many more in the future.
-In fact several more are written already (linked list, weight-balanced tree, priority queue, linear map...) but they are not clean enough to be released yet.

-Mostly I am releasing this now because I am out of money and need to go get a real job again.
-If you would like to pay me to write code (for this or anything else) please get in touch because I really need to feed [my daughter](https://ludocode.com/assets/celeste-kraft-dinner.jpg).